 Couples Therapy Intensives

-A couples therapy intensive consists of 12 hours of focused work over two consecutive days.
-This format is suited to couples in crisis, experiencing high conflict, or requiring concentrated attention to relational patterns following betrayal or significant injury.
+A couples therapy intensive provides focused attention to relational patterns over two consecutive days.
+This format is suited to couples in crisis, experiencing high conflict, or working through significant betrayal or relational injury.

 Image by S.Group Official